 To find out what other anti-inflammatory foods you could add to your diet, and what they contain, you might want to have a look at this article from Healthline on 13 anti-inflammatory foods.

-Over the last year, many of us have paid more attention to our health than ever before.
 Flexibility is something that – although important – we often take for granted until we no longer have it.
 But, being supple isn’t something that’s only relevant to gymnasts, or yoga enthusiasts.
 It’s important for all of us, because it can make daily life feel easier, and more enjoyable.
 Tying our shoes, reaching to get something from a cupboard, and evening lowering ourselves into a car, are all things that can become a struggle once our flexibility starts to wane.
 And this can not only affect our physical health by impacting our ability to move, but can have a knock on effect on our mental health too.

 Are you working on your flexibility?
 What are your flexibility goals?
 Do you have any flexibility tips that you’d like to share with others?
 Join the health conversation on the community forum, or leave a comment below.